tristantyson/tech.tristantyson.com/_posts/2022-06-03-DeployVMwareToolsIntune.md

 # Gather the required installation details

-In order to create an Intune application we need 3 pieces of information (at a minimum): the install command, uninstall command, and detection method.
+In order to create an Intune application we need 3 pieces of information (at a minimum); the install command, uninstall command, and detection method.

 ## Understand the command line switch options